deeleman/dotfiles/README.md

 ## 3. Installation

 If you're on a Mac/ you can leverage the install script included.
-For doing so you will need to execute the following command with ```sudo``` permission at the root folder of your cloned repo.
-It will copy the dotfiles in a location inside your ``$HOME`` directory and will *symlink* those where required. **Please note:** You will need execute permissions on the install file.
-After the install, do not forget to run the ```source``` command to update the terminal in use.
+Please be aware that the install script will require your ```sudo``` password at some point of the installation process.
+The script will copy the GIT and BASH dorfiles of your repo to the $HOME directory and will symlink the copied files straight away to make them available immediately, onc executed a ``source`` command.

 ```
-$ chmod +x ./install.sh
-$ sudo ./install.sh
+$ ./install.sh
-$ source $HOME/.bash_profile
 ```

 ## 4. Acknowledgements